What is TMJ?

 TMJ Disorder Jaw Pain Treatment Options

-TMJ Jaw Pain can be caused by missing or misshaped teeth, fillings or crowns, grinding or clenching teeth.
-Pain Free Dentist Sydney offer a range of TMJ treatments.
+TMJ Jaw Pain can be caused by missing or misshaped teeth, fillings or crowns, and grinding or clenching teeth.
+Pain Free Dentist Sydney offers a range of TMJ treatments.

 Because TMJ pain can be diverse in diagnoses, getting the correct diagnoses is essential to lead to the path of treatment.